arpanaditya/HTF-Project/README.md

 ## Backend
 ### APIs:
+1. SAWO API
-1. We used SAWO API for sign-in/sign-up/log-in
+- We used SAWO API for sign-in/sign-up/log-in
 2. Twillio
 - Chatbot for Personal Assistance, that takes fields of the consumers that have queries related to Location, Pricing, Website Navigations, or talking personally to the expert.
 Also, providing the consumers/website viewers an option to ask queries according to their needs.
-4. Symbol API
+3. Symbol API
-- Analysis of sentiments (according to me, it predicts how many consumers who registered for buying are surely gonna buy it)
+- Sentiment analysis.
-- Tracking and setting constant promotional emails(according to me, status batata hai ki kya chal raha hai vendors and fitters ke beech.)
+- Tracking and setting constant promotional emails.
+4. Coil
-5. Coil: Redemmed the code and provided Web monetization
+- Redemmed the code and provided Web monetization.
+5. GoDaddy
+- Hosting Platform

 ### Machine Learning